theRealAph/ScopeLocals/README.md

 ## Inheritance

-We intend to support inheritance of scope local bindings by some subtasks, in particular `Thread` instances in a Structured Concurrency context, but the design of the API is not yet finalized.
+We intend to support inheritance of scope local bindings by some subtasks, in particular `Thread` instances in a Structured Concurrency context.
+This is described in the Structured Concurrency JEP https://openjdk.java.net/jeps/8277129.

 ## What works with scope locals &mdash; and what doesn't